 Try using these self-management tools in your classroom.

 Time Management Logs.
 These logs are a place for students to track and manage their time.
 The log can span the length of a single assignment, an entire day, or a week, whatever is appropriate.
 For younger students, the goal of their self-management plan may be to complete a worksheet without interrupting other students.
 For older students, they may set a goal to gather insight into their working habits and improve them.

 Checklists and Rubrics.
 The act of checking boxes on a to-do list can be exciting for students.
 Each checkmark is a goal completed toward a larger objective.
 It’s important that both student and teacher clearly understand the objective, and that you have manageable steps to get there.

 Rating Scales.
 A rating scale allows students to rate how well they accomplished a specific goal.
 For example, a student sets a goal to complete an assignment within a stated period.
 The teacher could mark off ten-minute intervals or play a beep tape.
 When cued, the student records whether they succeeded in focusing on their assignment during that interval.
-They reward themselves with a star or smiley face if they succeeded and leave their record blank if they didn’t.
+They reward themselves with a star or smiley face if they succeed and leave their record blank if they don’t.
 At the end of the class, students see how many stars or smiles they’ve earned, allowing them to rate their efforts.

 Contracts or Agreements.
 While contracts are ideal for older students, they can be used for young learners as well.
-Agreements can be a list of rules or ideal behaviors and can be individually based, team-based, or class-based.
+Agreements can be a list of rules or ideal behaviors and can be individually-based, team-based, or class-based.
 Students can then evaluate how well they kept the terms of the agreement at the end of it.
-Ensure that students get involved in setting the rules or behaviors so they feel more engaged in sticking to them.
+Ensure that students get involved in setting the rules or behaviors so they feel more engaged in sticking to

 Behavior Report Cards.
 These report cards should have a place for both students and teachers to grade their behavior.
 Younger students may earn grades on teaching sessions, while older students may be able to handle a grade for the entire day.